fico14/get-it/README.md

 # get-it
 Simple program that opens webpages with shitty authentication in Firefox.
-It can open up to 5 tabs in the same session.
+Number of tabs opened can be changed (lazy in the begining of the project.
+This limit should be removed in the future ...)

 Prerequisites:
   1) gcc